TommyGermanyRetro/MSXRetroThings/README.md

 Details coming soon

-# RC2014 card with 4x SPI bus up to 2 MHz via ATMEGA8
+## E) RC2014 card with 4x SPI bus up to 2 MHz via ATMEGA8

 RC2014 card with 4 SPI busses selectable via software with baudrate up to 2 MHz.
 Up to 16 SPI cards are possible.
 The interrupt pin of the ATMEGA8 can be assigned to one of the XIO PIC interrupt channels.